 A Language Proficiency Assessment Committee (LPAC), consisting of district personnel and at least one parent representative, determines whether a student qualifies for services.
-The student’s parent must consent to any services recommended by the LPAC for an ELL student.
+The student’s parent must consent to any services recommended by the LPAC for an EL student.

 To determine a student's level of proficiency in English, the LPAC will use information from a variety of assessments.
 Once a level of proficiency has been established, the LPAC will then designate instructional accommodations or additional special programs.
 The student is required to become proficient eventually at grade-level work in English.
 Ongoing assessments will be conducted to determine a student's continued eligibility for the program.

 The LPAC will also determine whether certain accommodations are necessary for any state-mandated assessments.
 The Texas English Language Proficiency Assessment System (TELPAS) will also be administered to EL students who qualify for services.